ayesharoxx/Othello_java/README.md

-Othello game using minimax and alpha-beta pruning
+Othello game using minimax and alpha-beta pruning.

 Go to lab1 branch to see all files.